SaabriinMo/AI_Coursework/README.md

 # Hiragana Classifier

-Hiragana forms one of three alphabet systems in japanese.
+Hiragana forms one of three part of the Japanese writing system, others being katakana and kanji.
+Hiragana is known to be the easiest to understand.
+To help me and my partner understand the handwritten hiragana written by japanese people.

 website we used to help code the model: